iraritchiemeek/iraritchiemeek/README.md

 ## What I work with

-Next.js, Payload CMS, PostgreSQL, TypeScript, Hono, Rails, React, Python.
+Next.js, Payload CMS, PostgreSQL, TypeScript, Hono, Rails, React, Claude.
 Hosted on Vercel, Cloudflare, or Heroku depending on the project.